atenadadkhah/iceXO/README.md

 </script>
 ```

-You can also customize the UI by passing `settings` parameter to the object.
+You can also customize it by passing `settings` parameter to the object.
 ``` javascript
 IceXO.play('main', {
     boardColor: 'red',